achristen/Solar-Irradiance-Calculations-IDL/README.md

 Calculates for a given geographic location the extraterrestrial irradiance (i.e. without effect of the atmosphere) on a hoizontal surface (on Earth) in W/m2.

+## rad_model_davies_and_hay.pro

+Models the diffuse and direct (and total) solar irradiance on a horizontal land surface (for clear-sky conditions) for a given latitude, date / time.
+Follows the parameterization of Davies and Hay (1979).

 ## rad_relative_sun_position.pro

 Calculates the relative position of the sun (solar altitude, solar azimuth) for a given julian time/date in UTC and given coordinates (decimal longitude, and latitude).